The Beginner’s Guide to Email Design With Examples

 5. Color

-Defining the right color is tricky as the definition varies from brand to brand.
+Defining the right brand color is tricky as the definition varies from brand to brand.
 Some brands use light, monochromatic colors to show their identity, while others opt for bold and vibrant colors.

-Email design system to build better brand recall
+Email design system

 One way to ensure a consistent and visually appealing email design is by implementing an email design system.
 An email design system is a set of guidelines, templates, and assets that ensure a consistent design language and maintain brand identity across all email communications.